joshpbradley/electromagnetism-mechanics-library/README.md

 The EML can be imported into Unity applications to simulate the deflection of charged particles in the presence of a non-linear magnetic field.
 Specifically, this library simulates the deflection of charged particles due to the Lorentz force, around magnetic dipoles.

-The repository contains a Unity package to facilitate the import process, in addition to the project source code.

 For more information on this project, please read the accompanying dissertation, which covers the project motivation, design, implementation and testing.

 **GALLERY**